-particular symbol or design is stylized such that prospective purchasers of goods or services are likely to differentiate it from other, similar symbols or designs.7 See Wiley, 762 F.2d at 142 (holding that a red heart on a teddy bear "carrie[d] no distinctive message of origin to the consumer ... given the heart shape's widespread use as decoration for any number of products put out by many different companies"); Brooks Shoe Mfg.
+Wiley, 762 F.2d at 142 (holding that a red heart on a teddy bear "carrie[d] no distinctive message of origin to the consumer ... given the heart shape's widespread use as decoration for any number of products put out by many different companies"); Brooks Shoe Mfg.
 Co. v.
 Suave Shoe Corp., 716 F.2d 854, 858 (11th Cir.1983) (holding that a design consisting of a "V," "7," or arrow on athletic shoes was common ornamentation such that it was not inherently distinctive); RESTATEMENT § 13 cmt. d, at 107 ("The manner in which a symbol or design is used is also relevant to the likelihood that it will be perceived as an indication of source.
 In some instances a design is likely to be viewed as mere ornamentation rather than as a symbol of identification."); 1 MCCARTHY ON TRADEMARKS § 3.3, at 3-11 ("Usually, if when viewed in context, it is not immediately obvious that a certain designation is being used as an indication of origin, then it probably is not.
 In that case, it is not a trademark.").
-The record evidence is replete with similar or identical five-pointed stars, both raised and set in circles, and used in similar manners, such that-notwithstanding the residual evidence of the presumption of validity-no reasonable jury could find that the Star Symbol is even a mere refinement of this commonly adopted and well-known form of ornamentation.8 The
+The record evidence is replete with similar or identical five-pointed stars, both raised and set in circles, and used in similar manners, such that-notwithstanding the residual evidence of the presumption of validity-no reasonable jury could find that the Star Symbol is even a mere refinement of this commonly adopted and well-known form of ornamentation.8 The Star Symbol is thus not " 'so unique, unusual or unexpected in this market that one can assume without proof that it will automatically be perceived by customers as an indicator of origin-a trademark,' " I.P.
+Lund Trading, 163 F.3d at 40 (quoting 1 MCCARTHY ON TRADEMARKS § 8:13, at 8-58.5), and it "does not almost automatically tell a customer that it refers to a brand ... [or] immediately signal a

-7 Under this analysis, use by third parties of a design bears on whether the design is inherently distinctive, not merely whether the design "is a 'strong' or a 'weak' []mark."
+'weak' []mark."
 Exxon Corp. v.
 Tex.
 Motor Exchange of Houston, Inc., 628 F.2d 500, 504 (5th Cir.1980); cf. Union Nat'l Bank of Tex., Laredo, Tex., 909 F.2d at 848 n.
 25 (noting that widespread industry use can render a mark not inherently distinctive, but third-party use otherwise typically affects the issue of whether there is a likelihood of confusion between marks).